 What to do if your employer refuses to grant you parental leave

 Parental leave is the right of any worker in Spain.
-As long as you give proper notice, your employer cannot refuse to grant you leave or an adjusted work schedule.
-However, if both parents work at the same company, then the employer is only obligated to grant one parent parental leave.
+If you give proper notice, your employer cannot refuse to grant you leave or an adjusted work schedule.
+However, the employer must only grant one parental leave if both parents work at the same company.

 If you have a dispute with your employer, you can take this matter to a labor court.
 However, before doing so, you must attempt mediation.
-Each comunidad autonoma (autonomous community) in Spain has its own office for mediation services, which is free of charge.
-You can submit a request at your local office for mediation.
+Each comunidad autonoma (autonomous community) in Spain has its own office for mediation services, free of charge.
+You can submit a request for mediation at your local office.

-Notably, it is advisable to find a lawyer who specializes in labor law in your area to assist in this process.
-If an agreement cannot be reached through mediation, your case will then be taken to a labor court to be heard before a judge.
+In more complex cases, it’s advisable to seek the assistance of a lawyer specializing in labor law in your area.
+If an agreement cannot be reached through mediation, your case will then be escalated to a labor court, where it will be heard before a judge.

 Useful resources

-• Gobierno de Espańa – the Spanish government website which provides information about all types of family benefits in the country
+- Gobierno de España – information about all types of family benefits in the country

-• Gobierno de Espańa – the government website which outlines the country’s labor law
+- Gobierno de España – the government website outlining the country’s labor law